Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/converting-zip-install-to-git.md

 git pull
 ```

-Once this is done, run `vagrant reload --provision` to update.
+Once this is done, run `vagrant up --provision` to update.